 The true courthouse square and the streetscapes it provides gives downtown Scottsboro a slim edge over numbers 12-15.
 The city draws a lot of tourists due to its location near Lake Guntersville, so its easy to find other things to do during a visit.

 12. Downtown Fort Payne

 When I think of downtown Fort Payne, I think about the nostalgic streetscapes and how Lookout Mountain stands guard over the city.
 A pair of interesting 1880s buildings, a unique train station and two tree-filled parks give you good reasons for spending time in the old part of town.

 The residential historic district is an easy walk from the city’s main street, Gault Avenue.

-For more information and several photos, see Fort Payne’s historic places provide plenty of glimpses into the past.
+For more information and several photos, see Historic places profile: Downtown Fort Payne, Alabama.

 13. Downtown Springville

 As you can see in the photos found in my article, Enjoying Springville’s one-of-a-kind downtown, you’ll find a village-like main-street scene that is the most likely one in the region to appear as is it did 100 years ago.
 A sidewalk tour makes it easy to see almost every historic structure.
 There are shops and restaurants to enjoy, and a park with a lake can help make any visit fun.
 On second thought, I’m thinking this downtown is too fun not to make the top 10.

 14. Downtown Oxford